Cities Near The Swiss Alps: Most Scenic Switzerland Cities

 Montreux

-Best Things To Do in Montreux
+Best Things to Do in Montreux

 Chateau de Chillon